The Ultimate Checklist for Implementing a Workplace Food Program

 2. Evaluate Food Program Options

-• Consider the pros and cons of a traditional onsite cafeteria versus Popup restaurant programs.
-Pro tip: Use our interactive tool to design your own food program and toggle the subsidy amount to get an idea of the cost.
+• Use our interactive tool to design your own food program and toggle the subsidy amount to get an idea of the cost.

 • Ensure that the program can offer a diverse range of cuisines to cater to all tastes and dietary needs.

-• Consider how easy it is for employees to access and enjoy the food options.
+• Consider how easy it is for employees to afford, access, and enjoy the food options.

 3. Engage Key Stakeholders

-• Present the benefits of a workplace food program to executives to secure approval and budget.
+• Present the benefits of a workplace food program (see below) to executives to secure approval and budget.

 • Involve employees in the decision-making process as much as you can to ensure high participation rates.